-Age, ageing, and ageing backwards
+Age, ageing, and living forever

-Age, ageing, and ageing backwards
+Age, ageing, and living forever

 Sooner or later we all die.
 We are born, we grow up, we mature, we work, we produce children, we grow old and we die.
 But time's arrow is actually not that simple nor that linear.